 Permeable soil around the tank is what septic systems use to absorb and naturally treat liquid residue.
 This ensures that runoff water doesn’t get contaminated or leak into the water table.
 This is called the drain or leach area.

 A percolation (or “perc”) test must be obtained before installing a septic system.
 This test verifies that the soil meets the requirements of the local health department and the city.
 The soil must have sufficient permeable content, such as sand and gravel.
-After the soil passes the percolation test you can obtain a permit to start the installation process.
+After the soil passes the percolation test you can obtain a permit to start the sewer system installation in Bend Oregon.